Communication line of SerialOverUDP Device Redundant, SerialOverUDP Line Redundant, and SerialOverUDP System&Line Redundant categories

 - Local Port

 It is a UDP port, to which the KOM process is bound and where the data from the serial server is received.
-Local Port must correspond to the serial server configuration (the parameter Port in the line where IP address with KOM process is set).
-A local UDP port must be a unique, neither another line nor any application (out of D2000 System) can use it.
+Local Port must correspond to the serial server configuration (the parameter Port in the line where the IP address with the KOM process is set).
+A local UDP port must be unique, neither another line nor any application (out of the D2000 System) can use it on a computer where the D2000 KOM process is running.

 IP address or hostname of a serial server.
 It is a UDP port that receives the data transmitted by the D2000 KOM process.
-The Port value must correspond to the serial server configuration (the parameter "Local Listen Port").
+The Port value must correspond to the (Moxa NPort or other) serial server configuration (the parameter "Local Listen Port").

 - Use Backup Device